Ernyoke/certified-aws-ai-practitioner-notes/02-genai/q.md

     - We can block specific words, topics
     - We can choose for Amazon Q to respond with only internal information (vs using external knowledge)
     - We can set up controls for all type of topics and subjects or we can set up smaller topic-level controls

+### Q Apps

+- We can create GenAI powered apps without coding by only using natural language
+- Leverages company owned internal data
+- We the possibility to have plugins (example Jira)